 This is a management book that illustrates how companies transition from good to great and how most fail.

 In the book, Collins defines greatness and describes seven characteristics of companies that successfully make the transition.

-This book was a best seller and has been claimed by many as the best management book they’ve ever read.
+This book was a best seller and claimed by many as the best management book they've ever read.

 Trust me; this book will take your management from good to great.

 2. The 21 Irrefutable Laws of Leadership by John Maxwell